flowwer-dev/pull-request-stats/README.md

 To configure the Slack, integration:

 1. [Create a webhook](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack) in your workspace (you must be a Slack admin).
 It should look like this: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.
+Check out [this tutorial](https://www.youtube.com/watch?v=6NJuntZSJVA) if you have questions on how to get the webhook URL.
 2. Set the `slack-webhook` (from previous step) and `slack-channel` (don't forget to include the `#` character) parameters in this action.
 3. Ready to go!